LSEG-API-Samples/Article.RDP.RDPLibrary.Python.R.JupyterDocker/README.md

 *Note*:

 - Docker destroys the container and its data when you remove the container, so you always need the [mount volume](https://docs.docker.com/reference/cli/docker/container/run/#volume) (```-v```) option.
-- The default notebook username of a container is always **jovyan** (but you can change it to something else).
+- The default notebook username of a container is always **jovyan** (but you can change it to something else -- see [Example 2](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/running.html#example-2)).

 However, run that long Docker command every time to start JupyterLab environment is not easy.
 I am using the [Docker Compose](https://docs.docker.com/compose/) to simplify our Docker container process.